nats-io/nats-server/doc/adr/0007-error-codes.md

 }
 ```

-If we had to handle an error that may be an `ApiError` or a traditional go error we can use the `ErrOrNew` function,
+If we had to handle an error that may be an `ApiError` or a traditional go error we can use the `ErrOr` function,
-this will look at the result from `lookupConsumer()`, if it's an `ApiError` that error will be set else a `JSConsumerNotFoundErr`
+this will look at the result from `lookupConsumer()`, if it's an `ApiError` that error will be set else `JSConsumerNotFoundErr` be
-will be created.
+returned.
 Essentially the `lookupConsumer()` would return a `JSStreamNotFoundErr` if the stream does not exist else
 a `JSConsumerNotFoundErr` or go error on I/O failure for example.

 ```go